CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Related Work

 \textbf{Text-based Reasoning Methods.} Since SAM~\citep{sam_2023} achieves strong segmentation quality when prompted with boxes or points, it is feasible to prompt SAM using textual coordinates after a simple format conversion.
 Recent works, such as SAM4MLLM~\citep{sam4mllm_2024}, Seg-Zero~\citep{segzero_2025} and Seg-R1~\citep{seg-r1_2025}, use MLLMs to generate textual coordinates of boxes and points via chain-of-thought, and then feed them to SAM for mask prediction.
 In a similar vein, Text4Seg~\citep{text4seg_2025} generates textual patch indices and applies CRF~\citep{CRF_2011} or SAM for mask refinement.
 Such sparse, discrete outputs provide limited semantic detail and are sensitive to formatting errors and out-of-image coordinates.
 To address these issues, our model introduces a dense, differentiable positional prior that captures richer semantic detail.
-Additional related work on GRPO and multimodal chain-of-thought are introduced in \Cref{subsec:appendix_relatedwork}.